kayaoglutuncay/max78000/src/adc-and-comparators.md

 ### Using Comparator 0 as a Wake-Up Source
 After configuring Comparator 0, configure it as a wake-up source from SLEEP, LPM, UPM, STANDBY, and BACKUP by performing the following steps:

-1. Enable comparator wake-up events by setting GCR_PM.aincomp_we to 1.
+1. Enable comparator wake-up events by setting [GCR_PM](system-power-clocks-reset.md#power-management-register).*aincomp_we* to 1.
-2. Enable comparator 0 as a wake-up source by setting PWRSEQ_LPPWST.comp0 to 1.
+2. Enable comparator 0 as a wake-up source by setting [PWRSEQ_LPPWST](system-power-clocks-reset.md#low-power-peripheral-wakeup-status-register).*comp0* to 1.
 3. If desired, provide an interrupt handler for the comparators (LPCMP_IRQn).

-After the device exits a low-power mode, determine if the wake-up event resulted from comparator 0 by checking the PWRSEQ_LPPWST.comp0 and the MCR_CMP_CTRL.if.
-Wake-up events generated by comparator 0 from STANDBY and BACKUP mode result in the PWRSEQ_LPPWST.comp0 bit being set.
-Write 1 to clear the PWRSEQ_LPPWST.comp0 bit and the MCR_CMP_CTRL.if bit.
+After the device exits a low-power mode, determine if the wake-up event resulted from comparator 0 by checking the [PWRSEQ_LPPWST](system-power-clocks-reset.md#low-power-peripheral-wakeup-status-register).*comp0* and the [MCR_CMP_CTRL](system-power-clocks-reset.md#comparator-control-register).*if*.
+Wake-up events generated by comparator 0 from STANDBY and BACKUP mode result in the [PWRSEQ_LPPWST](system-power-clocks-reset.md#low-power-peripheral-wakeup-status-register).*comp0* bit being set.
+Write 1 to clear the [PWRSEQ_LPPWST](system-power-clocks-reset.md#low-power-peripheral-wakeup-status-register).*comp0* bit and the [MCR_CMP_CTRL](system-power-clocks-reset.md#comparator-control-register).*if* bit.

 ### Using Low-Power Comparators 1, 2, and 3 as a Wake-Up Source
-Wake up from the low-power comparators, LPCMPn, by setting PWRSEQ_LPPWST.aincomp0 bit to 1.
-If any of the three low-power comparators (LPCMPn) cause the device to wake up, the specific comparator’s interrupt flag is set to 1.
+Wake up from the low-power comparators, [LPCMPn](#low-power-comparator-register), by setting [MCR_CMP_CTRL](system-power-clocks-reset.md#comparator-control-register).*aincomp0* bit to 1.
+If any of the three low-power comparators ([LPCMPn](#low-power-comparator-register)) cause the device to wake up, the specific comparator’s interrupt flag is set to 1.
 Inspection of each comparator’s interrupt flag identifies which comparator resulted in the wake-up event.
-See LPCMPn.if for details.
+See [LPCMPn](#low-power-comparator-register).*if* for details.

 Enable wake-up events from the low-power comparators by setting the GCR_PM.aincomp_we field to 1.
-If a comparator event occurs and wakes the device from a low-power operating mode, the PWRSEQ_LPPWST.aincomp0 field is set to 1.
-Clear the comparator wake-up status flag by writing 1 to PWRSEQ_LPPWST.aincomp0.
+If a comparator event occurs and wakes the device from a low-power operating mode, the [MCR_CMP_CTRL](system-power-clocks-reset.md#comparator-control-register).*aincomp0* field is set to 1.
+Clear the comparator wake-up status flag by writing 1 to [MCR_CMP_CTRL](system-power-clocks-reset.md#comparator-control-register).*aincomp0*.

 *Note: Comparator 0, if enabled, wakes the device from SLEEP, LPM, UPM, STANDBY, and BACKUP.
 If enabled, comparators 1, 2, and 3 wake the device from SLEEP, LPM, and UPM.*